Tax-Free Savings Account

 Unused Contribution Room

-- Unused contribution room is carried forward indefinitely, so you can ‘catch-up’ in future years
+Unused contribution room is carried forward, so you can ‘catch-up’ in future years

-Example: In 2009, Sarah invests $5,000 in a TFSA.
+Example: This year, Sarah invests $5,000 in a TFSA.
 Later that year, she withdraws $3,000 for a vacation, but her plans change and she is not able to go.
-Since Sarah has no unused TFSA contribution room left, she will have to wait until 2010 to deposit the $3,000 back into her TFSA.
+Since Sarah has no unused TFSA contribution room left, she will have to wait until the next year to deposit the $3,000 back into her TFSA.

-- Withdrawals will not impact eligibility for federal income tested benefits and credits such as OAS, GIS, Age Credit, GST, EI, child-tax benefit, or working income tax benefit
+Withdrawals will not impact eligibility for federal income tested benefits and credits such as Old Age Security, Guaranteed Income Supplement, Age Credit, Employment Insurance, child-tax benefit, or working income tax benefit